lvgl/lvgl/docs/overview/display.md

 ### Transparent screens

 Usually, the opacity of the screen is `LV_OPA_COVER` to provide a solid background for its children.
-If this is not the case (opacity &lt; 100%) the display's `bottom_layer` be visible.
+If this is not the case (opacity &lt; 100%) the display's `bottom_layer` will be visible.
 If the bottom layer's opacity is also not `LV_OPA_COVER` LVGL has no solid background to draw.

 This configuration (transparent screen and display) could be used to create for example OSD menus where a video is played on a lower layer, and a menu is overlaid on an upper layer.